-- Capital expenses, assistance for the construction, renovation, or repair of capital facility projects such as arenas, pools, parks, athletic fields, trails, buildings, grounds, etc. - Food related expenses banquets, dinners, fundraising and celebrations. - Subsidization of wages for employees (additional staff hired to implement the program is eligible). - Property taxes and insurance. - Alcoholic beverages. - Cash prizes (including gift cards). - Out of country travel. - Uniforms, or personal items such as hats, sweatbands or t-shirts.
+• Capital expenses, assistance for the construction, renovation, or repair.

+- Food related expenses participant meals and snacks, banquets, dinners, fundraising and celebrations (food expenses are considered eligible if they are necessary for a cultural activity). - Subsidization of wages for existing employees (additional staff hired to implement the program is eligible). - Property taxes and insurance. - Alcoholic beverages. - Prizes. - Out of country travel. - Uniforms, or personal items such as hats, sweatbands or t-shirts. - Coaches, officials and athletic certifications. - EMS, CPR and First Aid Training. - Serve it Right and Food Safe Handling training. - Electronic devices (TVs, radio, computer, etc.). - Operational costs to run a facility (water, power, energy, etc.). - Other expenses that may be deemed inappropriate.